By Appointment New York, New York 646.396.0680

-This paper was written and presented by Ashley E. Tremain at the 2012 Annual Convention of the National Employment Lawyers Association (NELA) in San Diego, CA. The convention is attended by hundreds of employment lawyers from around the U.S. The paper was also included in the course materials for the ALI-CLE's 19th Annual "Current Developments in Employment Law" advanced course in Santa Fe, NM.
-Ms. Tremain is an employment attorney with the Kilgore + Kilgore law firm with offices in Dallas and New York.
+This paper was written and presented by Ashley E. Tremain at the 2012 Annual Convention of the National Employment Lawyers Association (NELA) in San Diego, CA. The convention was attended by hundreds of employment lawyers from around the U.S. The paper was also included in the course materials for the ALI-CLE's 19th Annual "Current Developments in Employment Law" advanced course in Santa Fe, NM.

 Certain types of FMLA claims are brought fairly regularly – for example, failure to return the employee to a substantially equivalent position after leave, and retaliation for taking leave.
 There are, however, many other errors that employers commonly make when implementing the FMLA.
 Although these errors all constitute actionable "interference" with an employee's FMLA rights, they are often overlooked by employers.
 The FMLA contains a large number of meticulous rules that covered employers must follow.
 Its requirements are more numerous and more detailed than those set forth in Title VII, the ADA, the ADEA, and other employment statutes.

 TOP TEN ERRORS IN FMLA IMPLEMENTATION

 Under 29 CFR § 825.300(a), every employer covered by the FMLA is required to post a notice of rights.
 Few employers take care to abide by this rule.

 They must keep the notice posted on its premises, in conspicuous places where employees are employed, a notice explaining the Act's provisions and providing information concerning the procedures for filing complaints of violations of the Act.
 The notice must be posted prominently where it can be readily seen by employees and applicants for employment.
 The poster and the text must be large enough to be easily read and contain fully legible text.